Self-dual quasiperiodic percolation: Model Details

 \subsection{Maximally incommensurate lattices}

+The above constructions produce a family of models, parameterized by the vector $\vec{a}$.
+To obtain models with smooth monotonic critical behavior, we want to avoid commensurate points between $\mathcal{L'}$ and $\mathbb{Z}^2$.
+One choice for $\mathcal{L'}$ that is in some sense "optimal" is:

-In the main text, we focused on a single choice of $\mathcal{L}'$, the Ford lattice, which was said to be maximally incommensurate.
-In this section, we more rigorously define what this means and present an algorithm for finding other optimal lattices.
+which we dub the "Ford lattice" in reference to the 1925 proof in which this lattice is used~\cite{Ford1925}.
+By symmetry, $\vec{a}=(\sqrt{3}/2, -1/2)$ is also an optimal choice, which defines $\mathcal{L'}_B$ in our counter-rotated construction.
+In this section, we define the sense in which these lattices is "maximally incommensurate" and present an algorithm for finding other optimal lattices.

-Consider all the points of the superlattice $\mathcal{L}'$ within a distance $r/a$ of the origin, in a sample where one point in $\mathcal{L}'$ and one point in $\mathbb{Z}^d$ coincide with the origin.
+Consider all the points of the superlattice $\mathcal{L}'$ within a distance $r/a$ of the origin, where one point in $\mathcal{L}'$ and one point in $\mathbb{Z}^d$ coincide with the origin.
 In $d$ dimensions, there are $\sim (r/a)^d$ such points, each of which can be thought of as living within the unit cell of $\mathbb{Z}^d$.
 If these points are well spread out, the closest approach of any of these points (excluding the origin) to a point in $\mathbb{Z}^d$ is typically within distance $d \sim a/r$.
 This motivates us to use the quantity $d r/a$, where $d$ is the distance to the closest vertex of $\mathbb{Z}^d$, as our metric for how close to commensurate a point at distance $r$ is.
 Our goal is to construct $\mathcal{L'}$ such that $dr/a$ remains above some constant $C$ for all points other than the origin.

 In 1D, the best we can do is $C=1-1/\phi$, which is attained by choosing $a=\phi-1$, where $\phi$ is the golden ratio.
 In two dimensions, we seek $\vec{a}=(a_1,a_2)$ such that the lattice specified by primitive lattice vectors $\vec{a}$ and $\vec{a}^\perp = (-a_2, a_1)$ has the largest possible value for the closest approach, $\min[dr/a]$.
 More precisely, let $\vec{A}= $, so that a superlattice vertex with integer coordinates $\vec{m}=(m_1,m_2)$ has coordinates $\vec{A} \vec{m}$ on the underlying lattice.
 Letting $m\equiv \norm{\vec{m}}$, out to some maximum radius $m^*$, we compute